aurae-runtime/aurae/README.md

 [linux kernel]: https://git.kernel.org/ "Learn about the Linux kernels"
 [medium blog: why fix kubernetes and systemd?]: https://medium.com/@kris-nova/why-fix-kubernetes-and-systemd-782840e50104 "Learn more about the possibilies of Aurae"
 [rust]: https://www.rust-lang.org/ "Read and learn more about the Rust language"
-[systemd]: https://www.freedesktop.org/wiki/Software/systemd/ "Read about Systemd"
+[systemd]: https://www.freedesktop.org/wiki/Software/systemd/ "Read more about Systemd"
+[typescript]: https://www.typescriptlang.org/docs/handbook/ "Read more about TypeScript"
 [yaml]: https://yaml.org/ "Read more about YAML"